 Sister Faustina’s view of mercy requires one to pay attention to two details: the first is connected to her understanding of Divine Mercy, and the second concerns the prayers addressed to Divine Mercy.

-The second detail relates to the Divine Mercy prayer: “Eternal Father, I offer You the Body and Blood, Soul and Divinity of Your dearly beloved Son, Our Lord Jesus Christ for our sins and those of the whole world; for the sake of His sorrowful Passion, have mercy on us and on the whole world” (Diary 475-476).
+The second detail relates to the Divine Mercy prayer: “Eternal Father, I offer You the Body and Blood, Soul and Divinity of Your Dearly Beloved Son, Our Lord, Jesus Christ, in atonement for our sins and those of the whole world.
+For the sake of His sorrowful Passion, have mercy on us” (Diary 475-476).
 The words of this prayer are pretty startling.
 What do they mean?
 Namely, that man enters into God’s internal Triune life to place before God’s eyes the sight of His crucified Son and to say: ‘God – look at us through Him’.
 Only a mystic can have the courage to offer such a prayer to people.

 The teaching of Pope John Paul II corresponds with such a concept of mercy, which has its source, motive and model in God (the conception of St. Sister Faustina).
 Can we identify some specific elements, which earlier concepts of mercy lack?